135compact.com 110 cartridge ultra compact cameras Balda 1000 EL BR and 1000 EL RX

 a 1000 EL BR, with a 1:4 20.5 mm 4-element Baldanon lens, without cube flash, about 2.500 were made and a 1000 EL Macro, same as the BR, but with an additional macro lens.

 lens, aperture priority and an automatic shutter.
-Its main features are:
+The lens of the EL BR

 ISO, automatic setting, rangefinder, parallax compensation, electronic flash available